pri5m/Learning-log/Intro_into_web_development/serverside/notes.md

 **Ctrl shift r** Hard reset- gets a new page no matter what

+**Routes**

+• Seen routes before in the browser urls

+  • x.x.x.x:5000/Home.html

+  • x.x.x.x:5000/IMC/Home.html

+• Routes lead to execution of code

+  • Go to the file system and retrieve page.

+• Routes could request data

+  • Or an Action

+• APIs

+  • application program interface

+**Annotation:** Calls framework code to set up the function myHello as the function to be called when the server receives a request for /hello

 # Command window
 ```
 C:\Users\c1712480\OneDrive - Cardiff University>Semester_1